 Step 1: Heat the pizza in the skillet

-Use a non-stick skillet and place it on medium heat.
+Use a non-stick skillet (we’ve got you covered with cookware, too) and place it on medium heat.
 Place the cold slice of pizza directly onto the skillet and heat it for just a couple of minutes.

 Step 2: Add a couple of drops of water